1. Academic Validation

 Abstract

 Protein kinase C functions prominently in cell regulation via its pleiotropic role in signal transduction processes.
 Certain oncogene products resemble elements involved in transmembrane signaling, elevate cellular sn-1,2-diacylglycerol second messenger levels, and activate protein kinase C. Sangivamycin was unique among the nucleoside compounds tested in its ability to potently inhibit protein kinase C activity.
 Inhibition was competitive with respect to ATP for both protein kinase C and the catalytic fragment of protein kinase C prepared by trypsin digestion.
 Sangivamycin was a noncompetitive inhibitor with respect to histone and lipid cofactors (phosphatidylserine and diacylglycerol).
 Sangivamycin inhibited native protein kinase C and the catalytic fragment identically, with apparent Ki values of 11 and 15 microM, respectively.
 Sangivamycin was an effective an inhibitor of protein kinase C as H-7, an isoquinolinsulfonamide.
 Sangivamycin did not inhibit [3H]phorbol-12,13-dibutyrate binding to protein kinase C. Sangivamycin did not exert its action through the lipid binding/regulatory domain; inhibition was not affected by the presence of lipid or detergent.
 Unlike H-7, sangivamycin selectively inhibited protein kinase C compared to cAMP-dependent protein kinase.
-The discovery that protein kinase C is inhibited by sangivamycin and other antitumor agents suggests that protein kinase C may be a target for rational design of antitumor compounds.
+The discovery that protein kinase C is inhibited by sangivamycin and Other antitumor agents suggests that protein kinase C may be a target for rational design of antitumor compounds.

 Figures